Keto Lemon Zucchini Bread – You’ve Got to Try This (Low Net Carb & Made w/ Almond Flour)

 total time: 1 HOUR 30 MINUTES

-Bright and flavorful zucchini bread with lemon zest you'd never guess is keto!
+Bright and flavorful keto zucchini bread that you'd never guess has low net carbs!

 For the bread: